-For the patient safety initiative, we have identified the following major stakeholder groups for which effects should be assessed:
+We have identified the following major stakeholder groups for the patient safety initiative, for which effects should be assessed:

-• Patients - those individuals receiving health care services, bearing the effect of adverse health care events, and having a direct stake in the occurrence of those events

-- Providers-individuals, including physicians, nurses, and the organizations that employ them, who have a stake in the occurrence of adverse events, as well as in the adoption of clinical and organizational practices designed to promote safety - States-entities that license health care providers and (in many instances) operate adverseevent-reporting systems, and that have a stake in tracking adverse events and in promoting remediation efforts by providers - Patient safety organizations-entities that are working to promote best practices, education, and technology adoption in patient safety, and that have a stake in building collaborations to achieve these ends - Federal government-agencies in the federal government involved in patient safety activities, in particular AHRQ and other Department of Heath and Human Services (DHHS) agencies.
+- Patients who receive health care services and bear the brunt of adverse health care events, have a direct stake in the occurrence of those events. - Providers including physicians, nurses, and the organizations that employ them, also have a stake in the occurrence of adverse events, as well as in the adoption of clinical and organizational practices designed to promote safety. - States that license health care providers and (in many instances) operate adverse-event-reporting systems, have a stake in tracking adverse events and in promoting remediation efforts by providers. - Organizations working in patient safety organizations that are working to promote best practices, education, and technology adoption in patient safety, and that have a stake in building collaborations to achieve those ends. - Federal government agencies in the federal government involved in patient safety activities-in particular, AHRQ and other DHHS agencies.